The four women who make up the manga group CLAMP

 - Because it's all fun and games until someone loses an eye.

-- High School AU: The Horitsuba Gakuen omakes, which sics the entire CLAMP universe in an Elaborate University High, but focuses on the cast of Tsubasa Reservoir Chronicle and ×××HOLiC.
+- High School AU: The Horitsuba Gakuen omakes, which sics the entire CLAMP universe in an Elevator School, but focuses on the cast of Tsubasa Reservoir Chronicle and ×××HOLiC.

 - Huge Guy, Tiny Girl: Not universal, but fairly common.